TitoMoi/servihelper/README.md

 Then on creating the assignment copy the assignment and put it on the "theme field":

 <img src="./pictures/split-screen.png" alt= "create-assignment">

+Then, select participant/s and click the create button.

 ## ¿Can I distribute it?